blackboard/anthologydevdocs/docs/rest-apis/premium-apis/uef/tutorials/security-and-tokens.md

 ---
-layout: post
-title: 'Security and Tokens'
+title: "Security and Tokens - Authentication"
 categories: Learn UEF
-authors: Mark Kauffman, Sara Lehnert
+authors: Mark Kauffman, Sarah Lehnert
-id: rest_apis-learn-uef-security-and-tokens
+id: security-and-tokens
+published: ""
+edited: ""
 ---
 <VersioningTracker frontMatter={frontMatter}/>

-# Security and Tokens - Authentication

 Using the Ultra Extension Framework (UEF) is a powerful way to enhance the way students learn and teachers teach.
 The framework itself is pretty easy to use.
 As with most integration types, the biggest hurdle is figuring out the proper method of authenticating your tool and authorizing its use.
 The purpose of this document is to shed some light on this process in the hopes that it will help you get building your code faster.